 - bank statements and cash flow statements over the previous 3 years,

 - profit and loss statements over the previous 3 years,

 - evidence of personal income,

-- a business plan containing
+- a business plan containing financial projections for

 - revenue from your business if this is an owner-occupier mortgage application

 - revenue from tenants if you’re applying for a commercial investment mortgage

 Commercial investment mortgage applicants may also need to provide:

 - tenancy and lease agreements from current occupiers of the property they wish to purchase and